alextheradu/event-rsvp/README.md

 # RSVP

 RSVP for YSWSes!
-See https://rsvp.hackclub.community (awaiting [hackclub/dns](https://github.com/hackclub/dns/pull/2566)).
+See https://rsvp.hackclub.community.

 ## Dev